-Let us consider a realistic usage scenario where the user has a \textit{time budget} so she can afford to explore deeper only the top-K scatterplots in search of new insights.
+Let us consider a realistic usage scenario where the user has a \textit{time budget} so they can afford to explore only the top-K scatterplots in depth in search of new insights.
 Moving $n$ elements out of the top-K set ($K\geq n$) requires at least $r=n^2$ rank permutations if we pick up the bottom $n$ of that set.
 For instance, if $\bm{abcdef}|ghijkl...z$ is an ordered set of $26$ scatterplots and the user as a time budget to explore only the top $K=6$ ($\bm{a}$ to $\bm{f}$ delimited by $|$), then moving $n=2$ scatterplots out of the top-6, say $\bm{e}$ and $\bm{f}$ to get $\bm{abcd}gh|\bm{ef}ij...z$, requires altering at least $r=4$ pairwise rankings ($g\leftrightarrow e$,\;$g\leftrightarrow f$,\;$h\leftrightarrow e$,\;$h\leftrightarrow f$).
-Any other set of permutations to push any set of $n$ items out of the top-K requires \textit{at least} $n^2$ rank permutations.
-Hence in the worst case, given a ClustRank ordering of the $30$ scatterplots, ClustMe in comparison, may down-rank between $n_{min}=\sqrt{r_{min}}=3$ and $n_{max}=7$ scatterplots off the top-$K$ most potentially insightful ones.
-To be fair, it is also possible that most or all the alterations created by ClustMe occur outside of the top-K, so would have no impact on the time-budgeted insight gathering, ClustMe and ClustRank having then identical top-K sets.
+To push any set of $n$ items out of the top-K, any other group of permutations requires \textit{at least} $n^2$ rank permutations.
+Hence, in the worst case, given a ClustML ordering of the $30$ scatterplots, ClustMe, in comparison, may down-rank between $n_{min}=\sqrt{r_{min}}=3$ and $n_{max}=7$ scatterplots off the top-$K$ most potentially insightful ones.
+It is also possible that most or all the alterations created by ClustMe occur outside of the top-K, so they would not impact the time-budgeted insight gathering, ClustMe and ClustML having identical top-K sets.

 We can extrapolate this observation to any dataset size.
 For a dataset with $N$ scatterplots, a simple calculus shows that if $p$ is the \textit{percentage of ranking alterations} over the $N(N-1)/2$ pairs, with $p\leq 50$, then the \textit{number of ranking alterations} is $r=N(N-1)p/200$.
 Moreover, in the worst case, the \textit{percentage of down-graded scatterplots} $q$ is $100\sqrt{r}/N$.
 Hence, $q= 10\sqrt{(N-1)p/2N}\approx \sqrt{50p}$ for large $N$.